 The dialogue is often outlandish — “Oh ho, that’s now.
 That’s real now.
 I reach that, brother.
 I really do.
 Give.” — but it is always delivered realistically, as if it makes perfect sense to the speaker.

 It’s also well directed.
 David Alexander’s only other episode, Plato’s Stepchildren, is also considered to be over the top but he gets strong performances from the actors here.
 And there are nice little touches throughout.
 As Kirk exits sickbay just after McCoy explains Sevrin’s diagnosis, for example, a security guard hears the door open behind him and hurriedly tosses one of the egg-shaped One pins back to the blond female passenger.
-He did not want his captain to know he had been chatting with the group.
+He does not want his captain to know he had been chatting with the group.
 That small piece of stage direction is not detailed in the second revised final draft of the script, and so perhaps came from Alexander.

 But the direction is not perfect.
 In the same scene, during Adam’s “Stiff man putting my mind in jail” song, the actor stops playing his “guitar” halfway through but the strumming is heard throughout.